arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ```
 Once installed, run it with `minicom -s`, configure the serial port to `ttyX0` and verify the baud rate is set to `115200`.

-Now, you should be able to send and receive through the RS-232 serial transceiver using the Portenta X8 and the Max Carrier to the Machine Control.
+Now, you should be able to send and receive data through the RS-232 serial transceiver using the Portenta X8, the Max Carrier and the Machine Control.

 #### Using Arduino IDE

 For users working with the Portenta H7 or Portenta C33, the following simple examples can be used to test the RS-232/485 communication.

-To use these protocols some libraries are needed and you can install them by searching for `ArduinoRS485` and `Arduino_MachineControl` on the library manager and clicking on install.
+To use these protocols some libraries are needed and you can install them by searching for `ArduinoRS485` and `Arduino_PortentaMachineControl` on the library manager and clicking on install.

 Here is the example code for the Max Carrier, it will continuously send a message and wait for one.
 If a message arrives, it will be printed in the Serial Monitor.